 Canine Ancestry Project

-I'm participating in a large collaborative project evaluating ancestry genetics of North American canids, the Canine Ancestry Project.
-As part of this team, I'm focused on questions about coyote genomics and range expansion.
-For more information on this exciting work visit us on Twitter and Facebook..
+I'm a project leader of the Canine Ancestry Project, a large collaborative project lead by Bridgett vonHoldt at Princeton evaluating ancestry genetics of North American canids.
+As part of this team, I'm focused on red wolf genomics and coyote range expansion.
+For more information on this exciting work visit us on Twitter..

 Red wolf Ecology and Conservation